BrentGrammer/PROGNOTES/React/NextJS/General.md

 - SSR: render components on the server and send the content to the client.
   - Faster
   - More SEO friendly

+### Use cases:
 - Static Site Generation - pre-render static pages for fast serving
+  - React traditionally used for highly interactive websites
+  - NextJS is useful for making static or content driven pages using React
+-

 ### Prereqs: